Navigation

 Luxury Hotels: The Pinnacle of Hong Kong Hospitality

 The crown jewel among luxury hotels Hong Kong offers is undoubtedly The Peninsula Hong Kong.
 This legendary establishment, often simply called "The Pen," has defined luxury hospitality since 1928.
-Located at the corner of Nathan Road and Salisbury Road, the hotel's distinctive Rolls-Royce fleet and afternoon tea service have become synonymous with Hong Kong elegance.
-The Peninsula's prime location offers unobstructed harbour views and immediate access to the Cultural Centre, Space Museum, and luxury shopping.
-Room rates typically range from HK$4,000 to HK$12,000 per night, reflecting its status as one of the world's finest hotels.
+Located at Salisbury Road, Kowloon, Hong Kong (phone: +852 2920 2888; email: [email protected]; website: peninsula.com), the hotel's distinctive Rolls-Royce fleet and afternoon tea service have become synonymous with Hong Kong elegance.
+With 300 rooms offering unobstructed harbour views, it's steps from the Cultural Centre and luxury shopping.
+Room rates typically range from HK$4,400 to HK$13,000 per night, reflecting its status as one of the world's finest hotels.
+Guests rave about the personalised service, where staff remember preferences from past visits—a true mark of timeless hospitality.

-For contemporary luxury, The Mira Hong Kong at 118 Nathan Road stands as a beacon of modern design and technological innovation.
-This five-star hotel seamlessly blends cutting-edge amenities with personalized service, featuring rooms designed by renowned international architects.
-Each accommodation boasts floor-to-ceiling windows, rain showers, and state-of-the-art entertainment systems.
-The hotel's central location on Nathan Road provides effortless access to shopping, dining, and cultural attractions while maintaining an atmosphere of sophisticated tranquility.
+For contemporary luxury, The Mira Hong Kong at Mira Place, 118-130 Nathan Road, Tsim Sha Tsui, Kowloon (phone: +852 2368 1111; email: [email protected]; website: themirahotel.com) stands as a beacon of modern design and technological innovation.
+This five-star hotel, with 490 rooms including 56 suites, seamlessly blends cutting-edge amenities with personalised service.
+Each accommodation boasts floor-to-ceiling windows overlooking Kowloon Park, rain showers, and state-of-the-art entertainment systems.
+Rates range from HK$1,240 to HK$2,320 per night.
+Its central Nathan Road location provides effortless access to shopping and dining, while the infinity pool offers a serene escape amid the urban buzz.

 Mid-Range Excellence: Comfort and Value

 The Eaton Hotel Hong Kong at 380 Nathan Road exemplifies the perfect balance between comfort, location, and value.
-This four-star property offers well-appointed rooms with modern amenities while maintaining competitive rates that appeal to discerning travellers.
-The hotel's position on Nathan Road places guests within walking distance of Temple Street Night Market, Jordan MTR station, and numerous dining options.
-Room rates typically range from HK$800 to HK$1,800 per night, making it an excellent choice for visitors seeking quality accommodation without luxury pricing.
+This four-star property offers well-appointed rooms with modern amenities while maintaining competitive rates around HK$800 to HK$1,800 per night.
+The hotel's position on Nathan Road places guests within walking distance of Temple Street Night Market, Jordan MTR station, and numerous dining options—a smart choice for savvy explorers.

 Located strategically at the intersection of Nathan Road and Saigon Street, Novotel Nathan Road Kowloon Hong Kong provides contemporary accommodation in the heart of the shopping district.
 This four-star international hotel features spacious rooms, comprehensive business facilities, and a rooftop swimming pool with city views.
-The property's proximity to Jordan MTR station and major shopping centers makes it particularly convenient for both business and leisure travellers.
+Rates hover between HK$900-HK$1,500, and its proximity to Jordan MTR and major malls makes it ideal for both business and leisure.

 Boutique and Heritage Properties